 Step Action 1 If the chassis is not installed yet in a switchboard or panelboard, securely fasten the chassis on a pallet.
 2 Remove the racking handle from its storage space.
-3 Check that the chassis indicator is in the disconnected position: • -•)- • T TEST • -•)-
+3 Check that the chassis indicator is in the disconnected position: T Test

-Step Action If the chassis indicator is not in the disconnecting the drawout device e disconnected position, follow the steps on page 45.
+Step Action If the chassis indicator is not in the disconnected position, follow the steps on disconnecting the drawout device, page 47.
 4 Pull out the drawout grips until the extension rails are fully extended.
-Clicks 5 Install the device on the extension rails by using appropriate lifting equipment.
-Check that the four wheels on Grown Control of the the sides of device are resting on the rails.
+2 5 Install the device on the extension rails by using appropriate lifting equipment.
+Check that the four wheels on the sides of device are resting on the rails.
 6 Detach the lifting equipment.
-7 Check that the device is in the open position.
+10 7 Check that the device is in the open position.
 8 Using both hands, push in the device to the maximum in the chassis.
 Take care not to push the trip system.
 The rails stay extended.
-9 When the device is fully inserted into the chassis, lift and push in the rails to the maximum.
 Glick!